maraho/textreuse-blast/README.md

 ### Batches

 #### 1st phase: data_preparer.py
+Data preparer procudes databases that BLAST can use to compare the data.
 First begin by running the *data_preparer.py* file.
 This will read your data, produce databases, and encode the data to proteins (For BLAST to work).
 Data preparer has multiple arguments that must be specified:

 | Argument | Description |